A Comprehensive Program

 Choral teaching method experiences are acquired in class and in observation and tutoring of public school students.
 In addition to basic methods, students in the vocal/choral emphasis are afforded the unusual opportunity to work with developing singers from local public schools as part of a newly created course, "Teaching the Developing Voice."

 Instrumental music education students are given extensive training in an eight-semester sequence of voice and brass, woodwind, string, percussion instruments.
 Skills are further developed in the conducting class lab band/orchestra.

 Beyond general teaching methods, B.M.E. instrumental students study the tenets of marching band techniques both in the classroom and on the field.

 An intensive keyboard musicianship curriculum and state-of-the-art piano lab enable students with all entering keyboard backgrounds to develop functional keyboard skills essential for music teaching success.
 Private study is encouraged and offered beyond the four-semester sequence of group study.

 Students receive extensive field experience in a one-year practicum, consisting of one semester of half-day teacher assisting and one semester of full-day student teaching.
 Classes and seminars taken concurrently with the practicum allow students to continually identify and address issues crucial to effective music teaching.

-A collegiate chapter of the Music Educators National Conference (CMENC) is an active student organization in the Music Department.
+A collegiate chapter of the National Association for Music Education (NAfME) is an active student organization in the Music Department.
 Service work, professional development, and music education advocacy are the group's primary missions.